-It's made up of customers from across the Group who scrutinise reports and meet with senior staff to review performance.
+It's made up of customers from across the Group who scrutinise reports and meet with senior staff to review service and performance.

-The panel produces a statement each year, making recommendations which are considered by the GHA Board.
-This informs GHA's annual Report to Tenants.
+The panel produces a statement each year.
+This helps inform GHA's annual Report to Tenants.

 Customer Inspectors work across GHA's parent company, Wheatley Group.
 They review services from the point of view of a customer.
 This includes visiting sites and interviewing customers.